-The Office of Research assists School of Health Professions faculty seeking internal and external project funding.
+The Office of Research assists College of Health Sciences faculty seeking internal and external project funding.
 We facilitate research within and across our departments as well as faculty participation in interdisciplinary research across the university community.

-The Health Professions Office of Research assists faculty in locating grant opportunities and preparing grant proposal submissions.
+The Health Sciences Office of Research assists faculty in locating grant opportunities and preparing grant proposal submissions.

 - Please email the grants office as soon as possible about your plan to submit a proposal, including the solicitation/request for applications (RFA) link and the due date.

 - A member of the pre-award team will be assigned your proposal and contact you regarding proposal timeline and requirements.
 You may schedule a meeting with your team member to discuss proposal submission at any time.
 Be sure to schedule meetings for both grant writing and fiscal support.